 Raise the bottom sash up six to eight inches.

-Locate the tilt hatches on the window’s bottom sash and pull inwards, as though the hatches are meeting in the middle.
+Locate the tilt hatches on the window’s bottom sash, break off some of that Cincinnati ice that may have collected, and pull inwards, as though the hatches are meeting in the middle.

 Slowly tilt the window forward towards the interior of the home.
 The window should be almost flat at a 90-degree angle; however, be sure not to tilt the window too far.
 Complete this step slowly to avoid damaging the window.